jimmmyss/GSoC-2025/README.md

 **Conclusion**

-After evaluating all approaches, the project selected a combination of Docling with RapidOCR (ONNX, Greek) as the optimal solution for GlossAPI’s OCR requirements.
-Since RapidOCR is built on top of PaddleOCR, which demonstrated strong potential when trained, it was concluded to be the most promising option for long-term adoption.
+After evaluating all approaches, the project selected the [RapidOCR](https://github.com/RapidAI/RapidOCR) & [onnx](https://github.com/onnx/onnx) approach as the optimal solution for GlossAPI’s OCR requirements.
+RapidOCR, built on top of PaddleOCR, showed strong potential when trained and offered more stable results with fewer errors.
+Furthermore, because Docling natively supports RapidOCR as one of its built-in OCR engines, integration into the existing GlossAPI pipeline was straightforward.
+This combination reduces engineering overhead while improving reliability, making RapidOCR the most promising option for long-term adoption.

 ## Future Work